julch94/learning-lua/README.md

 ![image](https://github.com/julch94/learning-lua/assets/74890109/a53cb368-a615-4aac-b90c-ad8f5bbe5e8a)

+### Module 2-5 - Review of Data Types and Operators

 Module 2-5 was a review of data types and operators.

 * Basic Data Types: Number, String, Nil, Boolean
 * String: "this" or 'this'
 * Operators: +, -, *, /, ^, %, - (first "-" is subtraction, second is negation)
 * Use the type() function to determine a value's type when needed

+### Module 2-5 - Practice Challenges with Data Types and Operators

 Additionally, some practice challenges were provided: